 Routine eye exams are the only way to detect underlying diseases (i.e. glaucoma) in their early stages.
 When caught early, they can be more effectively treated before permanent vision loss occurs.
 Furthermore, the one-size-fits-all reading glasses that you find at a regular store doesn't correct for astigmatism or those with differing eye prescriptions.
 This is something only an eye doctor, such as Dr. Provost, can provide.

 The most efficient method for cleaning glasses is to run them under water; place a tiny drop of dishwashing soap on the lenses and lather them using the tip of your finger.
 Rinse with warm water and dry using a microfibre cloth.
 Keep your lenses away from chemicals and high temperatures, as they can destroy the protective coating on your lenses.

-Visit King and Rose Optical in Austin, Texas
+Visit King and Rose Optical in North Austin, Texas